LCS-FS/NLP/assign1/README.md

 - eval.ipynb (for testing models using count Vectorizer and TF-IDF Vectorizer, as well as preparing the best models for error analysis)
 - filter.py
 - embeds_analysis.ipynb
+- counttfidf.ipynb

-*Note 1: Due to the extensive size of the training dataset, only a third of it was used (40000 balanced entries)* *Note 2: Execution of the preprocessing and eval notebooks requires several Gigabytes of RAM and storage, as well as several days of runtime*
+*Note 1: Due to the extensive size of the training dataset, only a third of it was used (40000 balanced entries)*

+*Note 2: Execution of the preprocessing notebook requires several Gigabytes of RAM and storage, as well as several days of runtime*